 Beth Murton, Editor

-My first job in magazines was working for Real Homes magazine more than 17 years ago.
+My first journalism job was working for Real Homes magazine more than 17 years ago.
 It cemented my love of all things homes- and garden-related and I’ve never looked back since.

 Laura has been writing about homes and gardens for 13 years.
 She started out as a newspaper reporter, then was editor of a regional magazine, and editorial manager for a travel company (who doesn’t love a free holiday?).
 She started at Real Homes magazine in 2015 as Deputy Editor and then become Editor before taking on her current position, which focuses on video and events (you may have seen her presenting Real Homes TV.
 She loves spending time in the garden with her toddler and has a bizarre passion for mowing lawns!